 - Customer Service/User Access: Enterprises can grant customers, and clients access to their PII in a feasible, remote (and secure) manner, streamlining customer access and customer-facing operations.

-- Marketing Management: The ability to personalize web portal access based on customer behavior also allows marketing managers to automate marketing campaigns relating to customers, and managing them via the back-end system.
+- Marketing Management: The ability to personalize web portal access based on customer behavior also allows marketing managers to automate marketing campaigns relating to customers, and manage them via the back-end system.

 Combined, the advantages of web portals can greatly increase a company’s bottom line by reducing churn rates and overhead requirements.